yogeshwar607/shreemoryacabs/docs/REVIEW_COLLECTION_STRATEGY.md

 ```
 Hi [Customer Name]!

 Quick follow-up on our message yesterday.
-We'd really appreciate your feedback on your recent trip with GreenEVCabs.
+We'd really appreciate your feedback on your recent trip with Shree Morya Cabs.

 ⭐ Review link: [GOOGLE_REVIEW_LINK]